Uniform and Equipment

 The school takes seriously the appearance of our students on their way to and from school as this can do a great deal to promote or damage the school’s public image.
 We believe that the wearing of a uniform may also act as a desirable constraint on the behaviour of boys in public places since they can be readily identified to the school.
 The school expects parents to support its policy on uniform.

-TBSHS has a high-status, high-profile school uniform, including a traditional blazer in distinctive colours that represents the Black and Gold Spirit, and insists upon all students wearing the uniform correctly at all times, in order to foster a sense of community, identity and professionalism.
+TBSHS has a high-status, high-profile school uniform, including a traditional blazer in distinctive colours that represents the Black and Gold Spirit, and insists upon all students wearing the uniform correctly at all times, to foster a sense of community, identity and professionalism.

 Uniform code for boys in Years 7 to 11 (All items should be named)

-- Black blazer with School badge
+- Black blazer with the TBSHS school badge

 - Black trousers, dark grey/black socks